Ju Ping

 Ju Ping (鞠萍 (Jū Píng); born 25 January 1966) is a Chinese child program host.
 She won China's Golden Mike Award in 1993 and 1995.

 Ju Ping is the first host from China to host youth programs.

 Biography

 Ju Ping was born in a highly educated family in Beijing in January 1966, with her ancestral home in Rongcheng, Weihai, Shandong.
 She has an elder brother.

-In 1966, the Cultural Revolution was launched by Mao Zedong, her parent was sent to the May Seventh Cadre Schools to work in Zhengyang County, Henan.
+In 1966, during the Cultural Revolution launched by Mao Zedong, her parent was sent to the May Seventh Cadre Schools to work in Zhengyang County, Henan.

 After the Cultural Revolution, her family returned to Beijing.

 Ju Ping studied at Beijing National Day School for her elementary education.
 She graduated from Beijing Children Normal Training School in 1984.
 After graduation, she joined China Central Television where she hosted Jigsaw Puzzle between 1 June 1985 to 31 May 1995.

 Ju Ping joined the Chinese Communist Party in November 1998.

 In November 2002, she was appointed Vice-President of the China Association of Radio and Television.